seemethere/terriblecode/content/about.md

 +++

 Hi!
-My name is Eli and I'm currently a software developer at [Docker](https://www.docker.com/).
-I currently write a ton of shell scripts and do a bunch of automation surrounding releasing [Docker CE](https://github.com/docker/docker-ce)
+My name is Eli and I'm a software developer who likes to do a lot of things surrounding automation.

 The main project that I work on right now is [sanic](https://github.com/channelcat/sanic) and I'm currently running a few other personal projects like